Use the Text Comparison tool to compare multiple versions of the Bible or other texts.

 - Type the passage you want to study into the Passage box and press enter.

 - Select the versions you want to compare by clicking the Versions drop-down menu and checking boxes beside the versions you want.
+Click Save, then click outside of the version selection drop-down to apply your changes.

 You can customize the appearance of the Text Comparison tool in several ways.